wilsonmar/drones/README.md

 # Technical Feasibility Analysis

-## Team Skills

-Ford Touch interface: Richard Puckett
-Image Recognition ML: Lance Hughes
-Abhi Kolhe

-Larissa Bemis
-iOS app (React): Wilson Mar ?
-Christopher Trudeau
 # Development Schedule

 ### Mission Events Incremental MVPs
-A 50x50 meter arena = 164 feet
-How high this is this?
+A 50x50 meter arena = 164 feet How high this is this?
-Watch this high dive https://www.youtube.com/watch?v=rEiwAAHakI0
+   Watch a high dive: https://www.youtube.com/watch?v=rEiwAAHakI0

 #### In the final round/during competition:
-Calibration (barometer for altitude)
+0. Calibration (barometer for altitude)
-GPS coordinates input (in a local file to start, max altitude for failsafe) Calculate Flight path (for shortest mission time) given GPS.
+0. GPS coordinates input (in a local file to start, max altitude for failsafe)
+0. Calculate Flight path (for shortest mission time) given GPS.
-Take-off command (from interactive display in the F150 RTH (Return to home)
+0. Take-off command (from interactive display in the F150
+0. RTH (Return to home)
-Abort mission for manual piloting.
+0. Abort mission for manual piloting.
-Chromecast or iOS AirPlay Mirroring for App broadcast Stream video to cloud web server for the international press to watch ;) Streaming live footage to the F150 (800 pixels wide by 384 pixels every 4 seconds) Avoid obstacles (wind, go around )
+0. Chromecast or iOS AirPlay Mirroring for App broadcast
+0. Stream video to cloud web server for the international press to watch ;)
+0. Streaming live footage to the F150 (800 pixels wide by 384 pixels every 4 seconds)
+0. Avoid obstacles (wind, go around )
-Assimilating recordings (does it look like a survivor tag).
+0. Assimilating recordings (does it look like a survivor tag).
-Recognize GPS coordinates
+0. Recognize GPS coordinates
-Abort landing.
+0. Abort landing.
-Landing on ground
+0. Landing on ground
-Landing on a moving vehicle
+0. Landing on a moving vehicle

 #### 1st round:
-Input GPS coordinates from an interface

 #### 2nd round:
-Input GPS coordinates from an interface
+0. Input GPS coordinates from an interface
-DJI’s Manifold (portable computation platform)
+0. DJI’s Manifold (portable computation platform)
-DJI’sX3 (4K gimbal mounted camera),
+0. DJI’sX3 (4K gimbal mounted camera),
-DJI’s Guidance (5 directions of depth sensing)
+0. DJI’s Guidance (5 directions of depth sensing)
-Ford API Library and Emulator
+0. Ford API Library and Emulator
-Example AprilTags for objects and vehicle
+0. Example AprilTags for objects and vehicle

 #### Out of scope:
-Wind resistance (as this is in an indoor arena)
+0. Wind resistance (as this is in an indoor arena)
-## Team Members’ Responsibilities & Task Assignments

-### Components:
+0. ID recognition of “survivors” (http://people.csail.mit.edu/kaess/apriltags/)

+# Components from DJI:
-ID recognition of “survivors” (http://people.csail.mit.edu/kaess/apriltags/) ID recognition of “survivors” (http://people.csail.mit.edu/kaess/apriltags/) DJI’s Matrice 100 (M100) flying platform,
+0. DJI’s Matrice 100 (M100) flying platform,
-DJI’s Mobile SDK for iOS and Android,
+0. DJI’s Mobile SDK for iOS and Android,
-DJI’s Guidance SDK
+0. DJI’s Guidance SDK
-DJI’s Onboard SDK
+0. DJI’s Onboard SDK
-Battery chargers
+0. Battery chargers
-"Mission timer stops when the M100 motors switch off.” so ideally the drone would power itself off.
+0. "Mission timer stops when the M100 motors switch off.” so ideally the drone would power itself off.

 ### mobile app components:
 Connection status with drone